free-science-academy/organisation/README.md

 # Organisation

-Welcome to the *Open Science Academy*!
+Welcome to the *Free Science Academy*!

 This repository contains all of our organisational tasks and files.